FellipePombo/BloodandBeastsTTRPG/effects.md

 >This effect adds a certain amount of dice from the weapons damage dice to the attack damage.

 >## Chain
->This effect allows for the hunter to bypass the ACC roll for the next attack.
+>This effect allows for the hunter to bypass the ACC roll for the next attack, 1d20 must be rolled to account for criticals, if it lands on a 20 the damage of the next attack will multiply.

 >## Fast
 >This effect allows the attack to be performed as a movement action, instead of a regular one.